cardmeister/cardmeister.github.io/README.md

 💡 on the (customized IMG) element you can use all attributes/properties documented below

 👨‍💻 tech: Autonomous Elements *can* have [ShadowDom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM), Customized Elements can **not** have [ShadowDom](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM)

+👨‍💻 tech: Because IMG elements don't contain text or have descendants, neither CSS selector ``img:before`` or ``img:after`` can be used

 ![](https://i.imgur.com/MNoSbdo.jpg)